Human Resource Management

 Dr. Shin's main research areas are employee creativity at work, leadership, human side of corporate mergers and acquisitions, and cross-cultural studies.
 His studies have been published in leading academic journals including Academy of Management Journal, Journal of Applied Psychology, Journal of Management, Journal of Organizational Behavior, Journal of International Business Studies, Academy of Management Learning and Education, Journal of Management Studies, and International Journal of Human Resource Management.
 He currently serves as a principal reviewer for Journal of Applied Psychology and Management and Organization Review.

-- Meredith Woehler, Ph.D., Assistant Professor of Management
+- Meredith Woehler, Ph.D., Assistant Professor

 Dr. Woehler received her Ph.D. in Organizational Behavior from the University of Kentucky in 2017.
 Her research generally encompasses two primary themes: (1) individual differences, including gender and political skill, and (2) individuals’ abilities to agentically drive and handle change–from large organizational changes like mergers and acquisitions to more micro-changes, such as driving innovative changes in the workplace or changing in one's network of workplace relationships.
 Her work has appeared in premier journals such as Organization Science and the Journal of Applied Psychology.
 In her role, Dr. Woehler will be teaching a variety of management courses such as the organizational leadership course.